IhmeGroup/quail/CONTRIBUTING.md

 Quail is a lightweight discontinuous Galerkin code written with the intention of being useful for teaching and prototyping.
 Quail is made up of a series of Python packages.
 These are all located in the `src` directory.
 They include the following:

 * [solver](https://github.com/IhmeGroup/quail/tree/main/src/solver) - which contains modules for various solvers (DG and ADER-DG).
-This is where the primary `solve` function is located which governs the loop around which iterations occur.
+This is where the primary `solve` function is located which advances the solution in time.
 * [meshing](https://github.com/IhmeGroup/quail/tree/main/src/meshing) - which contains modules for mesh-related classes and functions.
-Mesh generation tools are includedhere.
-For additional information on mesh generation, node ordering, and face ordering.
+Mesh generation tools are included here.
+For additional information on mesh generation, node ordering, and face ordering see the [documentation](https://github.com/IhmeGroup/quail/blob/main/docs/documentation.pdf)
 * [numerics](https://github.com/IhmeGroup/quail/tree/main/src/numerics) - which contains modules for basis functions, quadrature, limiters, and time stepping.
-* [physics](https://github.com/IhmeGroup/quail/tree/main/src/physics) - which contains modules for various equation sets and related analytic functions, boundary conditions,and numerical fluxes.
+* [physics](https://github.com/IhmeGroup/quail/tree/main/src/physics) - which contains modules for various equation sets and related analytical functions, boundary conditions,and numerical fluxes.
 * [processing](https://github.com/IhmeGroup/quail/tree/main/src/processing) - which contains modules for plotting, post-processing, and reading and writing data files.

 In addition to these packages are the driver function (`src/quail`), user-defined exceptions (`src/errors.py`), default parameters for input decks (`src/defaultparams`), and a list of constants and general `Enums` (`src/general.py`).